nomis/dtee/README.md

 error message or has a non-zero exit status whereupon the original output will be written as normal and the exit code will be appended to standard error.

-It will do this by default when executed as `cronty`, providing an alternative to [`cronic`](https://habilis.net/cronic/) but without splitting up the output.
+It will do this by default when invoked as `cronty`, providing an alternative to [`cronic`](https://habilis.net/cronic/) but without splitting up the output.

 (Also, to do [`tee(1)`](http://man7.org/linux/man-pages/man1/tee.1.html) with